 In case you’re unfamiliar with the programme, Avios points replaced the old AirMiles loyalty scheme.
 As a traveller, you can collect Avios Points and use them to pay for flights and upgrades, as well as using them towards things like hotel stays and car hire.

-Before we start, we all know the best way to earn Avios faster is to open a credit card or bank account that pays Avios.
-I’m not going to do that.
+Before we start, I have to say that the single BEST way to earn Avios fast is to open a credit card that pays Avios for every £1 you put on your card.
+Personally, I’m not going to do that.
 We are in economically uncertain times, and I want to avoid the temptation of more credit.
+So I’m focusing on other ways to collect Avios points.

 Where can you go with Avios?